How to Wire a Fuel Pump to a Toggle Switch (Steps With Photos)

 Step 4: Disconnect the Power Line to Your Fuel Pump

-Double-check your wiring after installing your fuel pump kill switch to ensure that your pump does not turn off on its own.
+Double-check your wiring after installing the fuel pump kill switch to ensure the pump does not turn off automatically.

 Video | ChrisFix